chatox/networks-science-course/practicum/ps04_ipython_data_management.md

 # DELIVER (individually)

-At the end of the session, deliver a one-page report in PDF containing an image of the disease-disease network you created, styled, and annotated.
+Deliver a one-page report in PDF containing an image of the disease-disease network you created, styled, and annotated.

 ## Extra points available